countless-integers/countless-integers.github.io/_posts/2016-06-13-takeaways-from-your-code-as-a-crime-scene-by-adam-tornhill.markdown

 title: Takeaways from "Your code as a crime scene" by Adam Tornhill
 date: 2016-06-13
 published: true
+categories: development
-categories: vcs static-code analysis git
+tags: vcs static-code analysis git
 ---

 ...more than a catchy title.

 There is a lot of good ideas in this book, so I decided to write some of them down just to commit them to memory.
 It is not a review, nor an attempt at creating an abstract.
 Therefore I will omit a lot of stuff and only concentrate on the things I found novel or unusual.

 ## Analyzing VCS logs

 When I think of static code analysis, things like CLOC, PHPMD or compiler checks (in languages other than PHP, of course).
 I have not really been introduced to the concept of analyzing code base history up until I started reading this book.
 Git repository (or any other VCS) surely is a big pool of information, yet it never even crossed my mind to do so.

 The techniques described in this "Your code is a crime scene" are not "strict science".
 They are heuristic methods that are designed to quickly point out **possible** problems with code.
 In words of the author: